enkidevs/curriculum/javascript/ecmascript-2015/array-updates/searching-array-methods.md

 `find` and `findIndex` return the first value or index that satisfies a testing function `f`, which will receive the arguments `element`, `index`, `source`.

-If no elements match then *undefined* will be returned:
+If no elements match then `-1` will be returned:

 ```javascript
 var people = [